Menu

 MICHELE PIRRO

 The most experienced rider in our stables was born in San Giovanni Rotondo, Italy, on 5th July 1986.
-Pirro started his career on 125cc bikes in 2003 and became champion a year later.
-When he competed in Superstock and Supersport, he became national champion in 2007, 2008 and 2009.
+Pirro started his career on 125cc bikes in 2003 and became back-to-back champion of the Italian Superstock class in 2007 and 2008.

 2010 and 2011 saw Michele participate in the Moto2 championship, where he secured a pole position and two podiums, one of which was a victory.
 After only two years of competing in Moto2, the Italian made the step to MotoGP.

-Of his thirteen years in MotoGP, Michele spent most of his time on a Ducati, primarily testing and developing.
-He has 68 races under his belt and scored a total of 234 world championship points.
-Pirro can also be found at the Italian Superbike series, and he has several Wildcards to participate in other events.
+Of his fourteen years in MotoGP, Michele spent most of his time on a Ducati, primarily testing and developing.
+The Italian can also be found at the Italian Superbike series, and he holds several Wildcards to participate in other events.

 TROPHY CABINET: